-Nominations were due by April 8, 2024 to be considered for the 2024 Award.
-The selected recipients must be available to attend the May 2, 2024 Law Day celebrations, to be held in Hartford, Connecticut.
+Nominations for the 2025 Ralph J. Monaco Memorial Civics Education Award must have been submitted by Friday, April 4, 2025 to be considered for the 2025 award.
+Selected recipients must be available to attend the May 2, 2025 Law Day Celebrations, to be held in the Connecticut Appellate Courthouse in Hartford.

 The CT Bar Institute (CTBI) established the Ralph J. Monaco Memorial Civics Education Award (“Monaco Civics Award”).
 The Monaco Civics Award is presented annually during the Connecticut Bar Association's (CBA) Law Day Celebration.
 The Monaco Civics Award will be accompanied by a monetary grant, drawn from the Ralph J. Monaco Civics Education Fund.